MuhammadOwais268/nodejs_app/README.md

 - Replace CSV fallbacks with a local DB (SQLite) for reliability.
 - Add metrics and health/readiness endpoints for orchestration (k8s/systemd).

+## Orchestrator LLM test endpoint and Settings UI

+To make it easy to validate LLM API keys (Google Gemini or OpenAI) without restarting containers or editing `.env` files, the orchestrator now exposes a small test endpoint and the frontend Settings UI includes a "Test LLM Key" button.

+- Orchestrator API: POST `/api/test-llm`
+  - Body: `{ provider: 'gemini'|'openai', apiKey: '<key>', testPrompt?: '<prompt>', url?: '<override>' }`
+  - Returns: `{ ok: boolean, status: number, body: '<raw provider response>' }` — the orchestrator proxies a short provider request and returns the raw response for inspection.
+  - Requires header `x-orch-secret` when `ORCH_SECRET` is set (local default in docker-compose is `dev_orch_secret`).

+- Frontend Settings: open `Settings` and use the **Test LLM Key** button in the Keys & IDs section.
+  - The UI sends the provider and key to `/api/test-llm` and displays the raw provider JSON for quick validation.
+  - To have the Settings UI changes appear in the running container, rebuild the frontend image (instructions below).

+This workflow makes it fast to troubleshoot key permission issues (404 responses from Google usually mean Generative API is not enabled or the key is restricted).
+The orchestrator will also persist provider secrets into `output/orchestrator/secrets.json` when you save settings.

 ## Useful files

 - `output/email-sending-app/src/google/get_token.js` — interactive OAuth helper